heathhenley/AOC/README.md

 I had to look at reddit for help, I had the right algorithm but I was doing some weird extra loop thing that I didn't need. 🤷‍♂️ Much better now.

+### Day 20:
+Part 1 done at lunch today, going to have to try to tackle part 2 after work.